baijum/essential-go/sphinx/control-structures.rst

 The ``os`` package has an attribute named ``Args``.
 The value of ``Args`` will be a slice of strings which contains all command line arguments passed while running the program.
-As we have learned from the Quickstart chapter, the values can be accessed using the index syntax.
+As we have learned from the Quick Start chapter, the values can be accessed using the index syntax.
 The value at zero index will be the program name itself and the value at 1st index the first argument and the value at 2nd index the second argument and so on.
 Since we are expecting only one argument, you can